Many of the FAQ’s here still apply to earlier versions of uniCenta oPOS

 We’re really happy with all of that because it has saved users lots of money and prompted a whole new kind of POS reseller.

-The two versions of uniCenta oPOS are still Free & Open Source and based on the GNU GPL3 license (here for wikipedia interpretation) and when we do charge something it is only for our time and a contribution to the cost of providing a service.
+uniCenta oPOS is still Free & Open Source and based on the GNU GPL3 license (here for wikipedia interpretation) and where we do charge something it is for our time and a contribution to the cost of providing a support service.

-- uniCenta oPOS 4 .2 (and later) is only available from this site to our support customers who get:
+- From us – The latest uniCenta oPOS is only available from this site to our support customers who also enjoy: